Gifting has never been easier

 What’s the average cost to install a light fixture?

-In 2024, the cost to install wall sconces can vary widely depending on several factors, such as labor rates, the complexity of the installation, and whether new wiring is required.
+In this year, the cost to install wall sconces can vary widely depending on several factors, such as labor rates, the complexity of the installation, and whether new wiring is required.

 On average, homeowners can expect to pay between $100 to $500 per installation.
 To minimize expenses, consider opting for energy-efficient sconces, utilizing existing wiring, and obtaining multiple quotes from professionals.